 This plan is based on our Sustainability Model and includes mid-term objectives and annual action lines regarding ethics and transparency, people, safe operations, innovation and technology, the environment, and climate change.

-Operational Center Sustainability Plans allow us to implement our Global Sustainability Plan at the local level and include specific actions to ensure we meet the expectations of our stakeholders.
+Sustainability Plans by operating center allow us to implement our Global Sustainability Plan at the local level and outline specific actions to ensure we meet all of our stakeholders' expectations.